A force to be reckoned with, Louise Warren is a singer, a songwriter, and a heartfelt performer.

 It wasn't until stumbling upon an open mic night while on a camping trip with her family in the mountains that she became a performing songwriter.
 "I was a songwriter.
 I was a performer.
 But until that point I never played my songs to more than a few people at a time.
 It was a magical night and enough to get me absolutely hooked.
 I wanted to play my music anywhere that would take me."

-With over 8 years of gigging under her belt, she has shared the stage with the likes of Chuck Leavell (Rolling Stones), Jimmy Hall, Lera Lynn and Shawn Mullins.
-In 2015, she won a night at Eddie's Open Mic at the Red Clay Theatre.
+With over 10 years of gigging under her belt, she has shared the stage with the likes of Chuck Leavell (Rolling Stones), Edwin McCain, Jimmy Hall, Lera Lynn and Shawn Mullins.
 Her songs "Cherish" and "Home" have been featured on Zooey Deschanel’s website Hello Giggles and Georgia Public Broadcasting’s national travel show, Music Voyager.

 With the release of her debt album "Lavender Sound" , we are privy to the many facets of her writing.
 You hear her love of indie rock that makes you want to move in "This Could Be Love".
 You hear a sassy country song with Imogen Heap harmonies in "A Little Bit Yours."
 "Don't You Dare' is confident, modern blues/pop warning any heartbreaker to stay away.
 The title track, "Lavender Sound" is dreamy and nostalgic.
 It's the work of a writer with vision, intellect, and authenticity.